-Partner(s) UN Environment Lead & Division Duration of Agreement(s) Themes and Areas of Cooperation Sub- Programme of Work related to Agreement Progress on Implementation of Agreement(s) Achievements, Including Success Stories Financial Implications /Transfer of Funds 22.
+Partner(s) UN Environment Lead & Division Duration of Agreement(s) Operational Status of Partner Themes and Areas of Cooperation Sub-Programme of Work related to Agreement Progress on Implementation of Agreement(s) Achievements, Including Success Stories Financial Implications /Transfer of Funds 22.
 Formula E Operations Limited Daniel Cooney, Communication Division (06.04.2017 - 06.04.2019) Extension of Agreement under discussion.
-Air pollution and electric mobility Sub-programme 1 - Climate Change Sub-programme 6 - Resource Efficiency Sub-programme 7 - Environment under Review We launched a global partnership with Formula E to improve inner-city air quality - continuing to boost the profile of alternative energy solutions and the increased uptake of electric vehicles.
+Large Enterprise - Corporation Air pollution and electric mobility Sub-programme 1 - Climate Change Sub-programme 6 - Resource Efficiency Sub-programme 7 - Environment under Review We launched a global partnership with Formula E to improve inner-city air quality - continuing to boost the profile of alternative energy solutions and the increased uptake of electric vehicles.
 We have organized a series of events at the Formula E races, as well as communication campaigns to raise awareness of the benefits of electric vehicles among younger generations and motorsport fans globally.
 We are exploring a donor agreement to be signed this year and the negotiations are well under way.
 Lucas di Grassi, Brazilian race car driver, joined us this year as the UN Environment Programme Clean Air Advocate to help us reach future consumers of electric cars, and challenge major cities and governments to take act to tackle pollution.
 At Season 5 of Formula E, we have launched several activities including, a new Public Service Announcement, new advocates to speak about different pollution issues, a new fanbased event at the races in Mexico, Paris, Berlin & New York, and to improve the sustainability of the races - starting by making them singleuse plastic free and reducing waste streams.
 None 23.
-France Medias Monde Mohamed Atani, Africa Office (06.06.2018 - 06.06.2020) Partnership on brand visibility and capacity building for journalists.
-Communication efforts relate to all Sub- programmes France 24 channel launched in Africa and the UN Environment Programme is in advanced discussions on concrete collaborations.
-Not yet available None 24.
-Global Climate Partnership fund Mark Radka, Economy Division (27.06.2017 - 31.03.2022) Energy efficiency country assessments and baselines Sub-Programme 1 - Climate Change Collaboration is well underway and will shift to the financing of energy efficiency measures.
+France Medias Monde Mohamed Atani, Africa Office (06.06.2018 - 06.06.2020) State Owned Enterprise - Company Partnership on brand visibility and capacity building for journalists.
+Communication efforts relate to all Sub-programmes France 24 channel launched in Africa and the UN Environment Programme is in advanced discussions on concrete collaborations.
+Not yet available.
+None

+Partner(s) UN Environment Lead & Division Duration of Agreement(s) Operational Status of Partner Themes and Areas of Cooperation Sub-Programme of Work related to Agreement Progress on Implementation of Agreement(s) Achievements, Including Success Stories Financial Implications /Transfer of Funds 24.
+Global Climate Partnership fund Mark Radka, Economy Division (27.06.2017 - 31.03.2022) Large Enterprise - Corporation Energy efficiency country assessments and baselines Sub-Programme 1 - Climate Change Collaboration is well underway and will shift to the financing of energy efficiency measures.
 Country baselines covering lighting and appliances were developed for 12 countries.
 Positive contribution to the UN Environment Programme available in donor agreement.

-Partner(s) UN Environment Lead & Division Duration of Agreement(s) Themes and Areas of Cooperation Sub- Programme of Work related to Agreement Progress on Implementation of Agreement(s) Achievements, Including Success Stories Financial Implications /Transfer of Funds 25.
-Google Inc. Stuart Crane, Ecosystems Division (27.06.2018 - 27.06.2020) Earth observation environmental data for supporting SDG monitoring and reporting Sub-Programme 3 - Healthy and Productive Ecosystems; Sub-Programme 7 - Environment under Review The partnership was officially launched during the High-Level Political Forum in New York on 16 July 2018.
-Since the launch, progress has been made towards developing and launching the end-user tool to provide freshwater data to all users.
+25. Google Inc. Stuart Crane, Ecosystems Division (27.06.2018 - 27.06.2020) Large Enterprise - Corporation Earth observation environmental data for supporting SDG monitoring and reporting Sub-Programme 3 - Healthy and Productive Ecosystems; Sub-Programme 7 - Environment under Review The partnership was officially launched during the High-Level Political Forum in New York on 16 July 2018.
+Since the launch, progress has been made towards developing and launching the enduser tool to provide freshwater data to all users.
 The end-user tool (an interface to show and download freshwater data) will be ready for the World Data Forum in Dubai in October 2018.
+None 26.
+Handelens Miljøfond Katrin Holmgren, Ecosystems Division (15.08.2018 - 15.08.2020) Small and Medium Business - Association Marine litter, environmental policy, financing Sub-programme 5 - Chemicals, Waste and Air Quality Memorandum of Understanding was signed 15 August 2018.
+Not yet available.
 None